Chart Color Schemes

 Aberdare's population is slightly younger than the national pattern

 The median age in Aberdare is 36 years, which is significantly below Rest of NSW's average of 43 years and somewhat younger than Australia's average of 38 years.
-The 25-34 age group comprises 14.9% of Aberdare's population, compared to the Rest of NSW figure.
-Meanwhile, the 65-74 cohort makes up 9.4%.
-According to post-2021 Census data, the 35-44 age group has increased from 11.2% to 12.5% of Aberdare's population.
-Conversely, the 85+ cohort has declined from 1.2% to 0.5%.
-Population forecasts for 2041 indicate substantial demographic changes in Aberdare, with the 25-34 age group projected to grow by 48%, reaching 544 people from its current figure of 368.
+The 25-34 age group makes up 14.9% of Aberdare's population, compared to the Rest of NSW.
+The 65-74 cohort is less prevalent in Aberdare at 9.5%.
+According to post-2021 Census data, the 35 to 44 age group has grown from 11.2% to 12.5% of the population, while the 85+ cohort has declined from 1.2% to 0.5%.
+Population forecasts for Aberdare indicate substantial demographic changes by 2041.
+The 25 to 34 age group is expected to grow by 41%, increasing from 383 people in 2021 to 541 people by 2041, leading the demographic shift.